Over the past three years, the popularity of short videos and their platforms has gained significant attention from media, brands, and consumers.

 Another advantage to sell on short video apps is that their young users tend to focus less on price comparisons, making monetization easier.
-For example, if they trust this KOL , if they can afford this, and if that’s what they need, they buy it.
+For example, if they trust this KOL (key opinion leader), if they can afford this, and if that’s what they need, they buy it.

-During last year’s Double 12 Festival (December 12), Douyin’s short videos drove over 200 Million RMB in sales for Taobao.
+During the Double 12 Festival (December 12), Douyin’s short videos drove over 200 Million RMB in sales for Taobao.

 KOL Zhang Dayi prances along a street in Japan with her friends while wearing a polka-dotted yellow dress, which can be purchased through a Taobao link.

 So brands can not only gain significant exposure by interesting and meaningful short videos, especially ones created in collaboration with KOLs but also generate direct sales from these efforts.